If You Have Won the Game Quit Playing with Money You Really Need

 That means quit playing with the money you need.

-Paul Merriman says, “there is no risk in the past.”
+Paul Merriman says, “There is no risk in the past.”
 You can only plan for today.
 Now is the time to understand actual risk.
 It is only for now that you can plan.
-Set your asset allocation for the bad times, not excellent ones.
+Set your asset allocation for the bad times, not the excellent ones.
 But programmatically change your asset allocation afterward via a personalized glidepath.

 You have more control over the bad times than you think.
 That is the benefit of oversaving.